skipfire/genmon-addon/docker/readme.md

 ## In progress
 Ignore the docker-compose, it is not ready.

 This is not yet done.
-There is a pending PR to fix no-prompt installs, and genmon does not start correctly, but once manually started it does run successfully.
+There is a pending PR to fix no-prompt installs, and genmon does not start automatically, but if `/git/genmon/startgenmon.sh start` is called from the terminal it does start correctly.

+Preservation of configuration after refreshing the image is unknown, probably need to add some persistent volume definitions.

 ## Build & run
 This will change once the docker file and docker-compose files are finished, but for the moment the following commands will build the container and start it up exposing port 8000.
 This is just a for-now bit of documentation.